bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

     \tag{3}

 Which is the optimal code length for sending our data point :math:`x` across.
-So *theoretically* if we're able to satisfy all the assumptions then we'll have a really good encoder!
-Of course, we'll never be in this theoretic ideal situation, we'll discuss some of the issues that reduce it this efficiency.
+So *theoretically* if we're able to satisfy all the assumptions and have an exact posterior then we'll have a really good encoder!
+Of course, we'll never be in this theoretic ideal situation, we'll discuss some of the issues that reduce it this efficiency in the next subsection.

 |h3| Issues Affecting The Efficiency of Bits Back Coding |h3e|